kawaiiDango/pano-scrobbler/Readme.md

 See [instructions.md](instructions.md)

 ### Thanks to:
 - Musixmatch's FloatingLyrics for the idea and inspiration
 - https://github.com/jkovacs/lastfm-java (I added many missing lastfm api methods in a messy way, might make a pull request some time)
-- https://github.com/codechimp-org/AppRater (Made it into a snackbar version)
 - http://materialdesignicons.com
 - Other dependencies in build.gradle
 - **Kaycee da Ghost** for putting up with me while i tried to fix miui specific bugs
 - **memeko ヾ(\*・ω・)ノ** for the ui design
 - **My username is true** as a long time dedicated tester and spotting lots of bugs